davelively14/portfolio-bef/_posts/2017-08-13-flatfoot-pt-2.md

      constraint name.
 The changeset has not defined any constraint."
 ```
 <br>
 Our `User` is still be referenced by elements of another table, so Ecto will throw that `ConstraintError`.
-Our problem, though, is that our `User` schema in `Clients` does not declare the `has_many` ratio with `spade_wards` table.
+Our problem, though, is that our `User` schema in `Clients` does not declare the `has_many` ratio with `wards` table.

-We could simply add the `has_many :spade_wards` with a `on_delete: delete_all` option, which is what the [Phoenix 1.3 guides suggest](https://hexdocs.pm/phoenix/1.3.0-rc.3/contexts.html#adding-a-cms-context-with-cross-context-dependencies).
+We could simply add the `has_many :wards` with a `on_delete: delete_all` option, which is what the [Phoenix 1.3 guides suggest](https://hexdocs.pm/phoenix/1.3.0-rc.3/contexts.html#adding-a-cms-context-with-cross-context-dependencies).
 But that can quickly become troublesome if we have multiple contexts that need access to all `User` associations.
 If you have to add all associations for every `User` use, it would be difficult to maintain.
 One solution to limiting that coupling is to create a new shared system:

 <pre>
 |-- shared